ansonl/mfm/README.md

 ### Printing Your Processed 3MF/G-code

+See [Printer Setup](./printer-setup.md) for more options and important set up steps.

 #### Plate Sliced 3MF

+1. Add missing filament entries to the `Metadata/slicer_info.config` file within the 3MF archive if using `Print` from the slicer.
+This is needed to avoid missing AMS mapping error on the printer.

-Open the processed 3MF in your slicer and **Send/Print** to your printer.
+2. Open the processed 3MF in your slicer and **Send/Print** to your printer.

 #### G-code

 Place the processed G-code file an SD card and put the SD card in your 3D printer or transfer the G-code file to your printer over a network.

-See [Printer Setup](./printer-setup.md) for more options and important set up steps.

 ## Frequently Asked Questions